Juninger/useless-gpt/README.md

 Welcome to **UselessGPT!**

 It works just like the popular ChatGPT, with the *minor* difference that all answers are completely useless and out-of-context.
-Instead of creating meaningful and relevant responses, UselessGPT delivers pseudo-random messages which can contain quotes from Donald Trump and Kanye West, or facts about numbers.
+Instead of creating meaningful and relevant responses, UselessGPT delivers pseudo-random messages which can contain quotes from Donald Trump or Kanye West.

 > :warning: **Note:** Some responses "generated" by UselessGPT may contain foul language or inappropriate content.